NVMe over Fabrics

 The big win of NVMe-oF is provisioning flexibility.
 With local NVMe, the storage capacity per GPU server is fixed at build time (e.g., 8x 7.68 TB = 61 TB per server).
 With NVMe-oF, the same 61 TB lives in a JBOF chassis that can be carved up: one GPU server might mount 100 TB for a large dataset, another might mount 5 TB for a small one.
 The total fleet capacity stays the same; the per-server slice is elastic.

 This is what enables shared NVMe pools backing parallel filesystems.
-WekaFS, for example, builds its global namespace on top of NVMe-oF: every storage node exports its NVMe drives as NVMe-oF targets, and every client mounts them as a single pool.
+DDN EXAScaler / Lustre on JBOF, VAST DASE, BeeGFS, and NetApp ONTAP AI all consume NVMe-oF as their drive transport: every storage node exports its NVMe drives as NVMe-oF targets, and the filesystem layer aggregates them.
+WekaFS takes a different path: its cluster fabric is a proprietary DPDK/SPDK transport between client and backend, not standard NVMe-oF (though it can ingest NVMe-oF as a backend transport for raw drives).
 Lustre vs WekaFS covers the architectural differences in detail.

 When NVMe-oF replaces local